 The Research Advisor and the members of the Advisory Committee must recommend the student for advancement to candidacy status.
 The student must file the EVS Recommendation for Advancement to Candidacy Form (Form 10) with the EVS Program office.
-This form will then be submitted to the Dean of the Graduate School.
-After verification that all requirements have been met, the Dean of the Graduate School will notify the candidate of advancement to Candidacy status.
+This form will then be submitted to the Registrar.